Reyan-786/Covid-19-CXR-Image-Translations-using-GAN-s/README.md

 </p>

 #### Comment on the image generated :
-1. The generated image on the right appears to have more noise or artifacts compared to the "Normal" image on the left.
+1. The generated image on the left appears to have more noise or artifacts compared to the "Normal" image on the left.
 2. In the generated "COVID-19" image, there may be regions that are intended to represent pathological features associated with COVID-19, such as ground-glass opacities or consolidation.
 These features are characterized by areas of increased opacity in the lung fields.

 <hr/>